 Penn State added hockey four years ago after Buffalo Sabres owner Terry Pegula, who was at Friday's news conference, donated $102 million to pay for a new arena and other costs.

-The NHL plans to study adding hockey at five schools.
-Illinois is the first.
+The NHL plans to study adding hockey at five schools as an initiative to grow ice hockey's popularity.
+Illinois is the first of the schools.

 Illinois disbanded varsity men’s hockey in 1943 and now has only club hockey.